renepacchaux/this-ux-design-portfolio/README.md

 ### Meta Challenge

-This is a matter of daily practice.
-I work on exercises and principles that I've learned is part of UX.
-It help me subract my own feelings from the team process at hand when working as part of a group
+Work on exercises, daily.
+Let the design principles that I've learned becomes second-nature.
+It hels calibrate what I'm taking in.
+It lets me subtract what is mine, from what is part of the user (the work).

 ### Meta Solution